Harold Offeh on Afrofuturism and the power of prophesy

-With the pandemic, the sculpture has been postponed to 2021, but it has led to questions about the project’s relevance to this new period.
+With the pandemic, the sculpture was postponed to 2021, but it led to questions about the project’s relevance to this new period.
 It’s brought reflection, speculation and fear.
 Obviously, with George Floyd’s death, in the US, there’s a re-examination of history, and cultural and national identities are being challenged.
 The project has taken on a deeper resonance, and it has given us the opportunity to launch this call.

 People can write manifestos or poetry, make music and images, whether that’s video, drawing or photography.
 The ship will broadcast all of this.
 We’ll make a soundtrack of samplings of submitted material and screen videos that people have produced.
 The ship will be a backdrop to readings, conversations and performances, and I’m hoping to build a website to showcase all the contributions.

 We’ve had quite a few responses already – predictions, compositions, postcards.
 There’s concern about the environment, Black Lives Matter, structural/political things such as universal basic income and everything in between like future foods, clothes and alternative technologies.
 For me, just the opportunity to engage in any wild, crazy, imaginative ideas and a speculative process has a lot of political agency.

 A version of this article first appeared in the autumn 2020 issue of Art Quarterly, the magazine of Art Fund.

 'Hail the New Prophets' was one of six new visual-art commissions exhibited on the rooftop of Bold Tendencies, in Peckham, London, from 14 May to 18 September 2021.